sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 These expectations are more restrictive than the ones we had before.
 We now expect the SAP mock to have its `send` method invoked precisely three times (for any given `Invoice`).
 We then expect the `send` method to called once for the `mauricio` invoice, once for the `steve` invoice, and once for the `arie` invoice.
 We point the reader to Mockito's manual for more details on how to configure expectations.

-[comment]: # (DISCUSS: In all honesty, this doesn't feel like a good place to explain this concept, because sending information to a webservice is something completely different from filtering information.
-As such, I don't think anyone would ever ask themselves this.)

 > You might be asking yourself now: _Why did you not put this new SAP sending functionality inside of the existing `InvoiceFilter` class_?
 >
 > If we were do it, the `lowValueInvoices` method would then be both a "command" and a "query".
 By "query", we mean that the method returns data to the caller while with "command", we mean that the method also performs an action in the system.
 Mixing both concepts in a single method is not a good idea, as it may confuse developers who will eventually call this method.
 How would they know this method had some extra side-effect, besides just returning the list of invoices?